Physics and Astronomy

 PHYS 899 Independent Study (Units: 1-3)

-Prerequisite: Approval of department and consent of instructor.
+Prerequisite: Approval of department and permission of the instructor.